MichaelaRB/pet-facts/README.md

 There are two buttons that will display either facts about cats or dogs, respectively.
 There are two other buttons, a display facts button and a save facts button.
 The user can save up to 25 total facts and display them at any given time.

+At the bottom of the page, there is an input where the user can suggest future animals to include on the site.
+The recommendations will be displayed below the input.

 # Made with
 HTML, CSS, Java